Blotch3D/Blotch3D/README.md

 1. Get the installer for "Visual C++ Redistributable for Visual Studio 2012" for your platform from
     <https://www.microsoft.com/en-us/download/details.aspx?id=30679> and
     run it with the default settings.
+(The Monogame content manager needs this).

 2. Get the installer for the latest release of the MonoGame SDK for Visual Studio from <http://www.monogame.net/downloads/> and run it with the default settings.
-(Do NOT get the current development version nor a NuGet package.)
+(Do NOT get the current development version nor a NuGet package.
+This is so you have a copy of the MonoGame content manager.)

 3. Download the Blotch3D repository, or clone it.